 Our pipeline operations consist of the transportation of refined petroleum products, crude oil and anhydrous ammonia.
-As of December 31, 2016, we owned and operated:
+As of March 31, 2019, we owned and operated:

-- refined product pipelines with an aggregate length of 3,140 miles and crude oil pipelines with an aggregate length of 1,230 miles in Texas, Oklahoma, Kansas, Colorado and New Mexico; - a 1,920-mile refined product pipeline originating in southern Kansas and terminating at Jamestown, North Dakota, with a western extension to North Platte, Nebraska and an eastern extension into Iowa; - a 450-mile refined product pipeline originating at Tesoro Corporation's Mandan, North Dakota refinery and terminating in Minneapolis, Minnesota; and - a 2,000-mile anhydrous ammonia pipeline originating at the Louisiana delta area that travels north through the Midwestern United States forking east and west to terminate in Nebraska and Indiana (the Ammonia Pipeline).
+- refined product pipelines with an aggregate length of 3,130 miles and crude oil pipelines with an aggregate length of 2,100 miles in Texas, Oklahoma, Kansas, Colorado and New Mexico; - a 2,150-mile refined product pipeline originating in southern Kansas and terminating at Jamestown, North Dakota, with a western extension to North Platte, Nebraska and an eastern extension into Iowa; - a 450-mile refined product pipeline originating at Marathon Petroleum Corporation's Mandan, North Dakota refinery and terminating in Minneapolis, Minnesota; and - a 2,000-mile anhydrous ammonia pipeline originating in the Louisiana delta area that travels north through the Midwestern United States to Missouri before forking east and west to terminate in Indiana and Nebraska (the Ammonia Pipeline).